 Earnings and Statistics from my 3rd Android + WebGL Game – Stickman RPG

-I had released my 3rd Android/WebGL game, it’s a simple idle clicker.
-I wanted to experiment with clicking mechanic, I had added some RPG elements.
+I had released my 3rd Android/WebGL game.
+It’s a simple idle clicker.
+I wanted to experiment with the clicking mechanic.
+I had added some RPG elements.
 I didn’t know if I should release statistics from this game (they are small).
-But in the past, I had said, that I will release statistics from my all games, so here it is. „Stickman RPG – Idle Money Clicker” has been downloaded 166x (total), WebGL version got 2400 plays.
+But in the past, I had said that I would release statistics from all my games, so here it is.
+“Stickman RPG – Idle Money Clicker” has been downloaded 166x (total), WebGL version got 2400 plays.
 78 Downloads come from Google Play, 88 come from Amazon Store.
 It might look strange because there are more downloads from Amazon Store than from Google Play.
-It’s because my game was removed from Google Play (reason? „It looks like another game”).
+It’s because my game was removed from Google Play (reason?
+“It looks like another game”).
 I had written to Google Play (My game was not in Google Play, for 2-3 days), and they had brought back my game to Google Play, they just removed my game accidentally 😛

 Game Removed from Google Play (policy strike):

 What About earnings?